EwartM/ewartm.github.io/intelliJ-basic-project.md

 #### [](#header-2)Client breakpoints

 There are two options for debugging the client code.
-I perosnally prefer using Chrome > More Tools > Developer Tools to debug the front-end but IntelliJ includes javascript debugging if you prefer to use that, if not just skip to the next heading in this tutorial.
+I personally prefer using Chrome > More Tools > Developer Tools to debug the front-end but IntelliJ includes javascript debugging if you prefer to use that.
+If you don't want to use IntelliJ for this, just skip to the next heading in this tutorial.

 **OPTIONAL**
 Install the Jetbrains plugin in Chrome.